Dr. Abby Campbell is a Naturopathic Doctor & President of 911 Body ResQ, an online store providing organic and non-GMO supplements.

-Did you say "Ick" when you read "Brussels Sprouts?"
+Did you say "Ick" when you read "Brussels sprouts?"
 You will be shocked at the taste of these little guys once you've tried this recipe.
 It wouldn't be a surprise if you come begging for more!
-Being infused with garlic, sea salt, and black pepper and then caramelized with butter just makes these bad boys good once in for all.
+Being infused with garlic, sea salt, and black pepper and then caramelized with butter just makes these bad boys good once and for all.

 - Wash Brussels sprouts thoroughly.
 You may use Fit Fruit and Vegetable Wash to be certain to remove any fertilizers, dirt, or other residues.
 Pat dry with paper towels.

 - Remove any outer yellow leaves of the Brussels sprouts and throw away.
 With a sharp knife, cut off and throw away the ends of the sprouts.
 Then cut sprouts in half lengthwise.
 Put in large bowl and set aside.

 - Gather all other ingredients: extra-virgin olive oil, sea salt, black pepper, and butter.
 You may want to gather some kitchen utensils as well: measuring cup, garlic press, and small whisk.
 If you don't have sea salt, you may use kosher salt or even table salt; however, it may not have the same tasty effect.

 - In a measuring cup, measure out extra-virgin olive oil.
 Add pressed garlic, sea salt, and black pepper.
 Stir well.
 Pour mixture into the mixing bowl with Brussels sprouts.
 Stir until all sprouts are coated.

 - Cover Brussels sprouts and refrigerate until ready to cook.
 If you are in a hurry, set sprouts aside and prepare your meats and other dishes.
 Cooking the sprouts only take approximately 8 minutes, so you can cook these quickly and easily when ready.
 Refrigeration seems to infuse the tastes better, but there is nothing wrong with cooking them right after preparation.